MicrosoftDocs/azure-docs/articles/sentinel/understand-threat-intelligence.md

 ---
-title: Understand threat intelligence in Microsoft Sentinel
+title: Understand threat intelligence
+titleSuffix: Microsoft Sentinel
 description: Understand how threat intelligence feeds are connected to, managed, and used in Microsoft Sentinel to analyze data, detect threats, and enrich alerts.
 author: austinmccollum
 ms.topic: concept
 ms.date: 3/06/2024
 ms.author: austinmc
-appliesto: Microsoft Sentinel in the Azure portal and the Microsoft Defender portal ms.collection: usx-security
+appliesTo: Microsoft Sentinel in the Azure portal and the Microsoft Defender portal ms.collection: usx-security
 ---